Sexuality, Family Support, Discrimination, and Social Needs

 Social needs and financial toxicity

-A patient taking oral targeted therapy who skips doses to save money needs immediate medication safety counseling and financial referral.
-A patient who misses radiation because the clinic lacks wheelchair transportation needs accessibility coordination, not blame.
-A transgender patient who avoids pelvic exams after disrespectful care needs affirming communication and referral to a clinician experienced in inclusive care.
-The OCN nurse treats dignity, access, and support as part of quality oncology care.
+A patient skipping oral targeted-therapy doses to save money needs immediate medication-safety counseling and financial referral, never advice to ration tablets.
+A patient who misses radiation because the clinic lacks wheelchair-accessible transportation needs accessibility coordination, not blame.
+A transgender patient who avoids pelvic exams after a disrespectful encounter needs affirming communication and referral to a clinician experienced in inclusive care.

 Test Your Knowledge